WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 The Goal: Provide alternatives for non-text content.

-Why It Matters: Users with visual impairments rely on descriptions to access non-text content like images, videos, and audio files.
-Without these descriptions, they miss out.
+Why It Matters: Users with visual impairments rely on alt text or descriptions to access images, videos, and other non-text content.
+Without them, they miss out on your product details or key messaging.

 Pro Tip: Keep alt text concise, don’t overdo it with unnecessary keywords, and there’s no need to include phrases like “image of” or “picture of.”
 Focus on making it meaningful for screen reader users.